Infill Site Grading

 - Project information: Owner and applicant/developer contact information, development boundary, north arrow, revision box, legend and notes.

-- Approximate locations of existing structures on neighbouring properties.
+- Existing locations of structures on neighbouring properties.

 - Existing geodetic surface elevations adjacent to the structures on neighbouring properties.

-- Existing and proposed geodetic surface elevations at reasonable intervals around the perimeter of the property.
+- Existing geodetic surface elevations of the neighbouring properties at approximately five metre intervals around the perimeter of the site.

 - Proposed location(s) of the new structure(s).